ronnyml/snowplow-wiki/technical-documentation/1a-trackers/ruby-tracker/Ruby-Tracker.md

 AsyncEmitter is a subclass of Emitter.
 It's API is exactly the same.
 It's advantage is that it always creates a new thread to flush its buffer, so requests are sent asynchronously.

+**A note on testing:** if you test the AsyncEmitter by using a short script to send an event, you may find that the event fails to send.
+This is because the process exits before the flushing thread is finished.
+You can get round this either by adding a `sleep(10)` to the end of your script, or by using the [synchronous flush](#flushing).

 <a name="multiple-emitters" />
 ### 5.3.
 Multiple emitters